 Foreign business selling to Spanish customers need a VAT number in Spain in two cases: if they store goods in Spain or if they are doing distance sales in excess of 35,000 Euro .
 In this article we focus on the storage of goods in Spain, for further sale.

-The Tax Authorities consider that using a warehouse located in Spain, either as owner or a lessee, is a Permanent Establishment (“PE”) for VAT purposes.
+The first thing to bear in mind is that the Tax Authorities consider that using a warehouse located in Spain, either as owner or a lessee, is a Permanent Establishment (“PE”) for VAT purposes.
 Therefore, a foreign entrepreneur operating a rented warehouse in Spain would be treated as established in Spain, with all the obligations involved (charge VAT, Vat number, quarterly tax returns and the like).
-The fact that the warehouse is operated by a third party, such a logisctic company, is not relevant in this context.
+For all purposes he would be treated as a domestic taxable person.

 To obtain a Spanish VAT number, when needed, a Certificate of Good Standing of the foreign entrepreneur is needed.
 This Certificate must be issued by the competent authority of the country of residence (Chamber of Commerce, Registry of Companies…).
 The purpose of the Certificate is to probe that the company has been incorporated and is existing under the laws of the relevant country.
 The Certificate must be translated into Spanish, legalized and sealed with the Hague Apostille.

-Finally, and as practical advice, any foreing entrepreneur doing business in Spain should consider opening a bank account for the purpose of paying taxes, because foreing bank accounts are not allowed, and appointing a fiscal representative to deal with the Tax Authorities.
-The fiscal representative need not be Spainsh, but if he is foreing he should also get a NIF.
+Finally, and as practical advice, any foreign entrepreneur doing business in Spain should consider opening a bank account for the purpose of paying taxes, because foreign bank accounts are not allowed, and appointing a fiscal representative to deal with the Tax Authorities.
+The fiscal representative need not be Spanish, but if he is foreign he should also get a NIF.